igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/glossary.md

 ## Observability

-**Observability** refers to the ability to understand system behavior through signals such as:
+Refers to the ability to understand system behavior through signals such as:
 - logs
 - metrics
 - traces